You can only change the location of the working base in SQL Source Control 3.3 and later.

 - If you want to move the working folder of a database you've already linked, unlink it in the Setup tab.
 This removes the existing working folder for the database (a new one will be created later).

 - Go to the SQL Source Control config files folder.
 By default, this is located at %localappdata%\Red Gate\SQL Source Control 3

 EngineOptions versionline, add

-where C:\Temp\ is the path you want your working base to be located.
+where C:\Temp\ is the path you want to move the working base to.

 Ignoring any comments (indicated with <!->), the final file should look like this:

 The example above doesn't include any extra lines you may have included to configure other options.
 For example, you may have included additional lines to set up change logging.